dji-sdk/Mobile-SDK-Doc/source/application-development-workflow/workflow-integrate.md

 ### Run Import SDK Demo

 The **ImportSDKDemo** project can now be run.
-You can download the sample code of this project from <a href="https://github.com/DJI-Mobile-SDK-Tutorials/iOS-ImportAndActivateSDKInXcode" target="_blank">Github</a>.
+You can download the sample code of this project from Github: <a href="https://github.com/DJI-Mobile-SDK-Tutorials/iOS-ImportAndActivateSDKInXcode" target="_blank">Objective-C</a> | <a href="https://github.com/DJI-Mobile-SDK-Tutorials/iOS-ImportAndActivateSDKInXcode-Swift" target="_blank">Swift</a>.

 As this application is only checking for registration and not interacting directly with a product, no product needs to be connected to the application for this to run.
 Therefore, the application can either be run on a mobile device (with or without a DJI product connected) or in the iOS simulator.
 The application will need internet connectivity to perform registration successfully.